helloaditya04/ML_CSE-35_23053793/25. Feature Scaling - Normalization/README.md

 **Normalization** is a data preprocessing technique used in machine learning to scale numerical features to a common range.

+The goal of Normalization is to change the values of numeric columns in the dataset to use a common scale, without distorting differences in the ranges of values or losing information.

 It helps:
 - Prevent certain features from dominating others
 - Improve model performance